jmbreuer/share/politics/Michael Andrick - Totalitarianism.md

 Michael Andrick has a doctorate in philosophy and lives in Berlin, where he works in the private sector.
 He is a columnist for the Berliner Zeitung and also publishes not only in der Freitag, but also in DLF Kultur, Welt and Cicero.
 His new book "Im Moralgefängnis" - "In the prison of moralism" - will be published by Westend Verlag in February.

-This text is an abridged and revised lecture given to the "Netzwerk Kritische Richter und Anwälte" (KRiStA) on October 21, 2023.
+This text is an abridged and revised lecture given to the "Netzwerk Kritische Richter und Anwälte" (KRiStA) - "Network of critical judges and attorneys" on October 21, 2023.

 I translated it with automatic support from the article "Was ist Totalitarismus?" - "What is totalitarianism?" printed in der Freitag issued on January 4th, 2024.